 Few buildings in 1908 Detroit could match the sheer beauty of the Empire Building.

-It opened on June 1, 1908, on the southeastern corner of Griswold Street and Washington Boulevard, “the width of the boulevard permitting its architectural beauty to stand forth prominently,” Public Service Magazine wrote in October 1908.
+It opened on June 1, 1908, on the southeastern corner of Clifford Street and Washington Boulevard, “the width of the boulevard permitting its architectural beauty to stand forth prominently,” Public Service Magazine wrote in October 1908.

 It was designed by John Scott, the architect of the Old Wayne County Building.
 His 1887 Queen Anne home, at 84 E. Ferry St., still stands and is now part of the Inn at Ferry Street.